 Pecha Kucha Night Dundee Vol. 21 TAKEOVER

-This event has been curated by local young people, through our work with Hot Chocolate Trust and V&A Young People Collective, from selecting the speakers (and speaking themselves) to marketing, filming, hosting and social media.
-Pecha Kucha Nights run in over 1,000 cities around the world, they’re a quick-fire way of hearing from people across the city and beyond, and tickets generally go fast… The last event sold out in record time, so be sure to secure your tickets here!
+This event was curated by local young people, through our work with Hot Chocolate Trust and V&A Young People Collective, from selecting the speakers (and speaking themselves) to marketing, filming, hosting and social media.
+Pecha Kucha Nights run in over 1,000 cities around the world, they’re a quick-fire way of hearing from people across the city and beyond, and tickets generally go fast…

 You can read our blog about co-designing the event, here.